SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ..
 TODO: After we rewrite function decls, revisit this section to make sure that the names for things match.

-A :newTerm:`function call expression` consists of a function name followed by a comma-separated list of the function's arguments in parentheses.
+A :newTerm:`function call expression` consists of a function name, followed by a comma-separated list of the function's arguments in parentheses.
 Function call expressions have the following form: